sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

  <img align="center" src="../images/sampling/srs_9.png"  vspace="10" width="600" border-radius="50%">

  c.
-Now fill out the four fields to the right.
+Now fill out the three fields to the right.

   i.
 You can add additional data by specifying the **number of operators**, or people who will be doing the classification.
 Here, leave it set to 1.
 For CEO, this might be the number of users you think your project will have.

   ii.
 The **size of the interpretation box** depends on your data and corresponds to CEO’s sample plot.
-This value should be set to the spatial resolution of the imagery you classified (Landsat= 30 meters).
+This value should be set to the spatial resolution of the imagery you classified (Landsat = 30 meters).
 Here, leave it at 30 m.